Recruitment Agency Not Mentioned by AI

 1. AI Visibility Gap Analysis

-We audit the current responses from ChatGPT, Claude, and Gemini for your target keywords to identify which competitors are being cited and which data sources the AI is referencing.
+We start with a forensic AI Visibility Gap Analysis to audit the current responses from ChatGPT, Claude, and Gemini, identifying which competitors are being cited and which data sources the AI is referencing.

 2. The "Listicle" Campaign